nspcast/htotw/content/posts/2021-09-23-episode-425-the-gift-or-grift-of-prophecy.md

 ---
-title: 425 The Gift or Grift of Prophecy
+title: AN 425 The Gift or Grift of Prophecy
 author: Dustin
 type: post
 date: 2021-09-23T09:15:05+00:00